Topological changes in the magnetic field of LQ Hya during an activity minimum: Introduction

-The exact nature of the field topology evolution of stars other than the Sun remains poorly understood, however, and in most cases it is not clear how the polarity reversals, seen through the limited time windows of the imaging results, relate to the activity cycles of the stars.
+The exact nature of the field topology evolution of stars other than the Sun remains poorly understood; in most cases, it is not clear how the polarity reversals, seen through the limited time windows of the imaging results, relate to the chromospheric or spot activity cycles of the stars.
 For example, \cite{berdyugina2002} reported a regular 5.2-year flip-flop cycle in LQ Hya from their Doppler imaging (DI) study.
 Although polarity reversals cannot be detected from DI, such an event implies a drastic and abrupt change in the magnetic field topology.
-When \cite{Olspert2015LQHya} tried to relate such flip flop events to the long-term analysis of photometry revealing the stellar activity cycle, the flip-flops appeared to be completely randomly distributed over the cycle.
-Relating together the topology changes seen in the ZDI maps is a challenging task, as in many cases the cycle periods are long \citep[see e.g.][]{Olspert2018Cycles}, the observational windows narrow, and the data collected is sparse.
-Combining long-term photometry or chromospheric activity time series with ZDI and DI inversions seems the most promising way forward.
+When \cite{Olspert2015LQHya} tried to relate such flip-flop events to the long-term analysis of photometry, revealing the stellar activity cycle, the flip-flops appeared to be completely randomly distributed over the cycle.
+Relating together the topology changes seen in the ZDI maps is a challenging task as in many cases the cycle periods are long \citep[see e.g.][]{Olspert2018Cycles}, the observational windows are narrow, and the data collected are sparse.
+Combining long-term photometry and chromospheric activity time series with ZDI and DI inversions seems the most promising way forwards.

-Here we present four new ZDI maps of the surface magnetic field of the young rapidly-rotating K2V dwarf \object{LQ Hya} (\object{HD 82558}) to shed light on the evolution of its magnetic field.
-With a rotation period of 1.60~d \citep{Jetsu1993LQHya} and an age around 50 Myr \citep{Tetzlaff2011YoungStars} this star can be seen to qualitatively represent the young Sun at the start of its main-sequence evolution.
-The star is one of the most active solar-type stars that have been studied, showing very high levels of activity both in chromospheric emission, $\log R'_{\rm HK} = -4.03$ \citep{White2007Activity}, and in coronal X-rays, $\log L_{\rm X}/L_{\rm bol} = -3.06$ \citep{Vidotto2014Activity}.
+Here we present four new ZDI maps of the surface magnetic field of the young rapidly rotating K2V dwarf \object{LQ Hya} (\object{HD 82558}, $V = 7.82$, $B-V = 0.933$ \citep{ESA1997Hipparcos}) to shed light on the evolution of its magnetic field.
+With a rotation period of 1.60~d \citep{Jetsu1993LQHya}, projected rotational velocity $v\sin i = 26.5 \pm 0.5$~km/s \citep{Donati1999LQHya}, and an age around 50 Myr \citep{Tetzlaff2011YoungStars}, this star can be seen to qualitatively represent the young Sun at the start of its main-sequence evolution.
+The atmospheric parameters $T_{\rm eff} = 4934 \pm 70$~K, $\log g = 4.50 \pm 0.21$, and $\rm [Fe/H] = -0.14 \pm 0.11$ \citep{Tsantaki2014Parameters} are also close to the solar values, except for the lower effective temperature, which is due to the star's smaller mass.
+The star is one of the most active solar-type stars to have been studied, showing very high levels of activity both in chromospheric emission, $\log R'_{\rm HK} = -4.03$ \citep{White2007Activity}, and in coronal X-rays, $\log L_{\rm X}/L_{\rm bol} = -3.06$ \citep{Sterzik1997CoolStars}.